Miss Earth Venezuela: 2016 - present: Organizacion Miss Earth Venezuela and Globovision

 Miss Earth Venezuela, based in Caracas, is organized by Miss Earth Venezuela National Directors Julio César Cruz and Alyz Henrich.
 The pageant was established to elect Venezuela's representative in the annual Miss Earth and to promote environmental awareness and protection of the earth.

 Stephanie de Zorzi was appointed Miss Earth Venezuela 2016 in a small ceremony where she was crowned the second time by Alyz Henrich for the new Miss Earth Venezuela Organization.
 She represented Venezuela at Miss Earth 2016 pageant held in Manila, Philippines where she became an instant sensation and generated an instant large number of followers.
 Stephanie easily got numerous supporters in the Philippines not only in her home country including the Latin community in Western Hemisphere.
 She competed with 82 other delegates from around the world.
 During the pre-pageant events, Stephanie was able to get a silver medal during the press presentation as part of the "Darling of the Press" award.

 At 2017 to 2018, Venezuela managed to snatch one of the Top 8 slots during the Miss Earth pageant finals which was both held in the Philippines.
 However, in 2019, Venezuela failed to place for the first time after its 14-year-long streak of placements.

 2020-2021: Covid 19 Implications

 In 2020, Miss Earth Venezuela Organization, appointed Miss Earth Venezuela - Fire 2019 Stephany Zreik as Miss Earth Venezuela 2020.
-This was followed after Miss Earth Organization disclosed publicly that the pageant would hold a virtual pageant, as a response to the impact of the Covid-19 pandemic.
-During the Miss Earth 2020 pageant, Stephany Zreik got got the Miss Earth - Air title, making history as the said country can now complete all the elemental titles offered by the Miss Earth pageant.
+This was followed after Miss Earth Organization disclosed publicly that the pageant would hold a virtual pageant, as a response to the impact of the COVID-19 pandemic.
+During the Miss Earth 2020 pageant, Stephany Zreik got the Miss Earth - Air title, making history as the said country can now complete all the elemental titles offered by the Miss Earth pageant.